Emperor Jianwen of Jin: Reign

 An immediate issue that Emperor Jianwen had to deal with upon taking the throne was Huan's suspicions toward his older brother Sima Xi (司馬晞) the Prince of Wuling, whose interest in military matters made Huan concerned that he would oppose Huan.
 Huan therefore falsely accused him of plotting treason, and Emperor Jianwen agreed to remove Sima Xi from his posts.
 Subsequently, however, Huan manufactured evidence against Sima Xi and petitioned that he be put to death.
 Emperor Jianwen wrote to Huan, stating that he did not want to kill his brother—and that if he was forced to, he would instead yield the throne.
 Huan, not willing to risk a confrontation, settled for having Sima Xi and his sons demoted to commoner status and exiled.

 In summer 372, Emperor Jianwen grew ill, and repeatedly tried to summon Huan to the capital—perhaps to offer him the throne—but Huan, concerned that it was a trap, continuously declined.
 Emperor Jianwen soon died, and was succeeded by his 10-year-old son Sima Yao, whom he created crown prince right before his death.
-As Huan himself died in early 373, the threats of a Huan usurpation dissipated, and Jin continued for several decades longer.
+As Huan himself died in August 373, the threats of a Huan usurpation dissipated, and Jin rule continued for several decades.